elliehastings/soccer-matches/README.md

 # About this app

-A FastAPI server that serves up recommendations for upcoming Premier League football (as in, soccer football ⚽️) recommendations based on the ranking of the teams on the table.
+A FastAPI server that serves up recommendations for upcoming Premier League football (as in, soccer football :soccer:) recommendations based on the ranking of the teams on the table.

 There will be two options, a structured endpoint that applies the recommendation manually and an unstructured endpoint that returns the recommendation supplied by the OpenAI client.

-**Note**: this is a work-in-progress side project to play with FastAPI and OpenAI and is not meant for Production usage
+**Note**: this is a **work-in-progress** side project to play with FastAPI and OpenAI and is not meant for Production usage.
+Features are actively in development - see below for the running roadmap!

 # Usage note